-When Panasonic's Android app won't connect to your Lumix camera (and a workaround)
+When Panasonic's Android app won't connect to your camera

 I've found a workaround that works for my Google Pixel with my GX7 and GX80 (or GX85) cameras.
 Hopefully it'll work you too…